zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Oliver begins our dialogue by saying, “I’ve just ha d to tell a client that I’m running behind and I won’t make the deadline.”
 A “client” ( client) is a person you work for, usually a person for whom you do some sort of servi ce.
 It’s sometimes used the same way we use the word “customer,” although “cust omer” usually means that the person is buying something from you, some physi cal object – a book, or a car, or a computer.

 Oliver tells his client that he’s “running behind.”
 The phrasal verb “to run behind” (behind) means to be late, to have something take l onger than planned so that you will probably not finish it when you are suppos ed to finish it.
 “I’m running behind” means I’m late.
 “To make the deadline” (dea dline) means to complete something when you are supposed to complete it, to complete it on time.
 A “deadline” is a time or a day by which you have to finish something.
-Here in the United States, everyone has to pay their taxes by t he 15th of April.
+Here in the United States, everyone has to pay their taxes by the 15th of April.
 The personal tax deadline is April 15th.

 Alena says, “How did she,” meaning Oliver’s client,  “take it?”
 The expression here “to take it” means to accept something, to rea ct to some news, some information – usually bad information, although not  always.
 Someone may say, “Well my boss fired his secretary.”
 He fired the pe rson who was working for him.
 You might ask, “Well, how did he take it?”
 How did he react?
 “What was his emotional state?” you might say.
 Alena asks how Oli ver’s client took the information or the notification that he wasn’t goin g to make his deadline.